kevindellapiazza/vat-compliance-monitor/README.md

 This project uses **GitHub Actions** to automatically run quality checks on every commit:
 -   Check code quality with **Ruff**.
 -   Run tests with **Pytest**.

 ---

-## 💡 Future Improvements

--   **Implement Full CI/CD:** The current GitHub Action performs CI (testing).
-The next step is to add a CD (Continuous Deployment) stage that automatically runs `sam deploy` on every successful merge to the `main` branch.
--   **Replace Regex with Amazon Comprehend:** To make data extraction even more robust and language-agnostic, the Regex-based logic could be replaced with a custom Named Entity Recognition (NER) model trained using Amazon Comprehend.

----